Nursing: LVN/Military to ADN Mobility Program

 The LVN-Associate Degree Nursing Program may be completed by the Licensed Vocational Nurse in one year.
 Designed to prepare students for employment as an entry-level Registered Nurse, graduates earn an Associate of Science Degree in Nursing and are qualified to take the NCLEX-RN examination leading to licensure as a Registered Nurse.
 The program is approved by the Texas Board of Nursing.
 Applicants must be at least 18 years of age.

-- All science courses completed within the last 5 years with a grade of “C” or better,
+- All science courses must be completed within the last five years with a grade of “C” or higher.

-- One year of full-time LVN work experience within the last 5 years,
+- Work Experience: Previous nursing work experience; mandatory one year of LVN work experience within the last 5 years.

 - Required: Cumulative GPA of 3.0 or higher (this is not rounded),

-- Required: Mandatory minimum 1-year LVN work experience, within the last 5 years (will be verified).
-The LVN work experience must be completed by the application submission date.
-Employment history will be filled out.
+- Required: Mandatory minimum 1-year LVN work experience, full time, or part-time, within the last 5 years (will be verified).
+The LVN work experience must be completed by the application deadline.
+An employment history will be filled out.

 - Required: Standardized entrance exam (ATI TEAS) overall test results (overall 70%),